giampaolo/psleak/README.md

 ## Recommended test environment

-For more reliable results, run tests with:
+For more reliable results, it is important to run tests with:

 ```bash
 PYTHONMALLOC=malloc PYTHONUNBUFFERED=1 python3 -m pytest test_memleaks.py